Cocaine

 Managing Cocaine Abuse

-1- Cognitive behavioral therapy, motivation, counseling, and psychotherapy.
+1- Cognitive behavioural therapy, motivation, counselling, and psychotherapy.

-2- Medical management - acute intoxications require sedation and anti-psychotics.
-Managing co-morbidities such as hypertension and seizures are done pharmacologically.
+2- Medical management - acute intoxications require sedation and antipsychotics.
+Managing co-morbidities such as hypertension and seizures is done pharmacologically.

-3- Social support from family and friends is important to manage addiction.
+3- Social support from family and friends is essential to manage addiction.

 References